 ANDREW GENDLERDVM, DACVR, VETERINARY RADIOLOGIST

-Andrew Gendler, DVM, DACVR, and Diplomate of the American College of Veterinary Radiology (ACVR) has been part of WestVet’s team for five years, first working as an emergency veterinarian and now serving as a Board Certified Veterinary Radiologist.
-His clinical interests include the use of CT and MRI for the diagnosis of musculoskeletal disease, neuroimaging, and diagnostic accuracy in medical imaging.
+Andrew Gendler, DVM, and Diplomate of the American College of Veterinary Radiology (DiplACVR) has been part of WestVet’s team for more than five years.
+His clinical interests include utilizing CT and MRI for the diagnosis of musculoskeletal disease, neuroimaging, and diagnostic accuracy in medical imaging.

 Gendler, Andrew, Nicholas S. Keuler, and Susan L. Schaefer.
 “Computed tomographic arthrography of the normal canine elbow.”
-Veterinary Radiology & Ultrasound 56.2 (2015): 144-152.
+Veterinary Radiology & Ultrasound 56.2 (2015): 144-152

 Steven M. Grodsky, Melissa J. Behr, Andrew Gendler, David Drake, Byron D. Dieterle, Robert J. Rudd, Nicole L. Walrath (2011) Investigating the causes of death for wind turbine-associated bat fatalities.
-Journal of Mammalogy: October 2011, Vol. 92, No. 5, pp. 917-925.
+Journal of Mammalogy: October 2011, Vol. 92, No. 5, pp. 917-925

-Andrew Gendler, DVM; John R. Lewis, VMD, DAVDC; Jennifer A. Reetz, DVM, DACVIM, DACVR; Tobias Schwarz, Dr med vet, DACVR (2010) Computed tomographic features of oral squamous cell carcinoma in cats: 18 cases (2002–2008) Journal of the American Veterinary Medical Association February 1, 2010, Vol. 236, No. 3, Pages 319-325.
+Andrew Gendler, DVM; John R. Lewis, VMD, DAVDC; Jennifer A. Reetz, DVM, DACVIM, DACVR; Tobias Schwarz, Dr med vet, DACVR (2010) Computed tomographic features of oral squamous cell carcinoma in cats: 18 cases (2002–2008) Journal of the American Veterinary Medical Association February 1, 2010, Vol. 236, No. 3, Pages 319-325

 Forrest, LJ, Gendler A. “Diagnostic Imaging of the Ear.”
 Consultations in Feline Internal Medicine Vol. 6.
 Ed.
 John R. August.
 St Louis: Saunders Elsevier (2010).
 331- 346.
-Print.
+Print

 Gendler, Andrew and Julie F. Ekedahl.
 “What Is Your Diagnosis?”
-Journal of the American Veterinary Medical Association 232, no. 1 (2008): 35-36.
+Journal of the American Veterinary Medical Association 232, no. 1 (2008): 35-36

 Gendler, Andrew, Jeff D. Brourman, and Kathleen E. Graf.
 “Canine dystocia: medical and surgical management.”
-Compendium (2007): 551.
+Compendium (2007): 551